frodwith/yanop/README.markdown

 ### required

 A boolean.
-This causes getopt.parse to throw an exception if the argument wasn't given, and is only valid for scalars and lists.
+This causes yanop.parse to throw an exception if the argument wasn't given, and is only valid for scalars and lists.
 In the list case, at least one value must be given.